Why You Need to Build a Customer-Centric Roadmap

 Slice out releases

-When it comes to product development, deadlines always play an important role.
+When it comes to product development, deadlines always play an essential role.
 If you want your team to release the product on time, make sure to specify the release date along with key release goals.
-When developers are aware of deadlines, they prioritize tasks the right way and work more effectively.
+When developers know deadlines, they prioritize tasks the right way and work more effectively.

 Building a product roadmap is not as challenging as it may look.
 Just learn the core principles, and you will create a great roadmap for your product.
 You can be sure that once you do it, you will take the product development process to a new level.